Johnny Depp Defiantly Brags About Spending $5 Million On Cannon Used For Hunter S. Thompson’s Ashes

 — kirk acevedo (@kirkacevedo) April 21, 2017

 Details of the ceremony were not made public until January of this year when The Management Group filed a countersuit against Depp’s initial lawsuit against them for mismanaging his finances.
 According to the Hollywood Reporter, in addition to the alleged $3 million spent on the customer cannon for Hunter S. Thompson,s funeral, Johnny Depp was also accused of spending over $30,000 per month on wine.
-The countersuit alleges that Depp spends in excess of $2 million per month on expenses including 14 lavish homes, an $18 million yacht, as well as other items the group deems beyond Depp’s budget.
+The countersuit alleges that Depp spends more than $2 million per month on expenses including 14 lavish homes, an $18 million yacht, as well as other items the group deems beyond Depp’s budget.
 The countersuit was filed in response to an earlier lawsuit filed by Johnny Depp in which he alleges The Mangement Group claimed $28 million in fees he never agreed to and loaned out $10 million of his money to third parties without his consent.

 Johnny Depp has recently fired back at his former managers, according to Yahoo Movies, claiming that it’s not really any of their business how he spends his money.